LubinKerhuel/hugo/content/post/pitot-build/index.md

 ## Installation

+The sensor is mounted on the wing of a FirStar 1600 RC plane.

+{{< figure
+src="/img/firstar1600-qx7.jpg"
+link="/img/firstar1600-qx7.jpg"
+width="80%"
+title="FirStar 1600 from Volantex RC plane."
+caption="Platform used for testing with pitot sensor." numbered="true"
+>}}

 A 2mm flexible tube originally used to protect fish lines connect the pitot tube with the sensor.

 {{< figure